 Not only that though, in my first trip, somehow I ripped my backpack, which can be a pain in the neck, it was really heavy and things would only get worst if I didn’t have a way to fix it.
 Thanks to my mom actually, she had bought this travel sewing kit (click here to check it) before the trip and we managed to fix the backpack, and the other clothes in the next trips as well.

-For those spending a longer period outdoor, wether you are camping or taking a long road trip somewhere far away, you may want to wash your clothes, I hope, at some point.
+For those spending a longer period outdoor, whether you are camping or taking a long road trip somewhere far away, you may want to wash your clothes, I hope, at some point.

-To help drying your clothes, you can get yourself a travel clothesline (click here to check) they are really easy to to fix and keep and can help you to avoid that wet smell if you don’t dry your clothes properly
+To help to dry your clothes, you can get yourself a travel clothesline (click here to check) they are really easy to fix and keep and can help you to avoid that wet smell if you don’t dry your clothes properly